Chart Color Schemes

 The labour market in Riverhills shows considerable strength compared to most other Australian regions

-Riverhills has an educated workforce with strong representation in essential services sectors.
-Its unemployment rate is 2.9%.
+Riverhills has a well-educated workforce with significant representation in essential services sectors.
+The unemployment rate as of June 2025 is 2.9%.

-Employment stability has been consistent over the past year.
-As of June 2025, 2449 residents are employed, with an unemployment rate of 1.2%, lower than Greater Brisbane's 4.1%.
-Workforce participation in Riverhills is high at 72.2%, compared to Greater Brisbane's 64.5%.
-Key employment industries include health care & social assistance, education & training, and retail trade.
+Employment stability over the past year has been relative.
+As of June 2025, 2,449 residents are employed while the unemployment rate is 1.2% lower than Greater Brisbane's rate of 4.1%.
+Workforce participation in Riverhills is 72.2%, compared to Greater Brisbane's 64.5%.
+Leading employment industries among residents include health care & social assistance, education & training, and retail trade.

 Frequently Asked Questions - Employment